Chipolo launches new trackers to pair with Android's Find My Device

 The trackers have the exact same range: 60 feet (196.85 meters).
 Both of the trackers also make a sound louder than 100 decibels.
 The One Point is slightly louder, at 120dB.
 The Card Point clocks in at 105dB.

-As far as batteries go, the main difference between the two is that the One Point has a one-year battery life, but the battery is removable.
+As far as batteries go, the main difference is that the One Point has a one-year battery life, but the battery is removable.
 The CARD Point has a two-year battery life, but you’ll need to buy a new one afterwards.
 Chipolo does offer a renewal program where you can bring your old CARD Point in and get the new one for half off.

 Android’s update to ‘Find My Device’ will allow users to find a device they left far away, like at the gym or their workplace, by using other nearby Android devices.
 If your device is sending up a signal, it can be picked up by the phone of someone else at the gym, for example, and that information can then be passed to you.
 Google is also working with Apple to standardize ‘unknown tracker alerts,’ which can tell you if a tracker your phone doesn’t recognize is following you.
 You can read our full coverage of these changes here.